erik-sv/encypher-ai/docs/package/user-guide/metadata-encoding.md

 ### The Encoding Process

 1. **Metadata Preparation**: The metadata (a JSON-serializable dictionary) is converted to a binary format
-2. **HMAC Generation**: A cryptographic signature is created to ensure data integrity
+2. **Digital Signature Generation**: A cryptographic signature is created using Ed25519 to ensure data integrity and authenticity
 3. **Target Selection**: Suitable characters in the text are identified as targets for embedding
-4. **Embedding**: Variation selectors representing the metadata and HMAC are inserted after target characters
+4. **Embedding**: Variation selectors representing the metadata and digital signature are inserted after target characters

 ![Metadata Encoding Process](../../assets/metadata-encoding-diagram.png)